Lecture 11

 Computing the Laplacian

-The trace of a matrix such as a Hessian which is a linear operator can be estimated without having to know the explicit matrix.
-For example the Hessian may be an operator that is too large to store in memory.
-Or the Hessian may not be explicitly known, but the operation
+The trace of a matrix such as the Hessian, which is a linear operator, can be estimated without knowing the explicit matrix.
+For example, the Hessian may be an operator that is too large to store in memory, or it may not be explicitly known even though the matrix-vector product \(Hv\) can be computed.

-A process first proposed by Hutchinson (Hutchinson 1990), known as randomized linear algebra allows for computing the trace when only the
+A process first proposed by Hutchinson (Hutchinson 1990), an example of randomized linear algebra, allows for computing the trace when only the matrix-vector product is available.
+A random variable is used to sample as follows:

 Applications of Learned Score